As a small business owner, you’re likely looking to attract more customers quickly.

 (We couldn’t resist one last SEO metaphor!)

-To get the most potential customers, you’ll need to find “SEO low-hanging fruit” pages on your website and optimize them for search results.
+You’ll need to find “SEO low-hanging fruit” pages on your website to get the most potential customers and optimize them for search results.

 It’s like leaving unique clues that will help people find you quickly and easily – worth it!